Cornea Surgery in Philadelphia, PA

 What does cornea surgery involve?

-Ophthalmic Partners of Pennsylvania and New Jersey offers several cornea surgery options:
+Ophthalmic Partners offers several cornea surgery options:

 - Full thickness corneal transplant (Penetrating Keratoplasty): A full thickness corneal transplant can be used to treat a wide variety of corneal conditions.
 In this procedure, a central, full thickness button of the cornea is removed and replaced by donor cornea of similar size.
 The transplanted tissue is typically sutured into position.
 The full thickness corneal transplant is an excellent tool to restore vision, but recovery of best vision can take as long as 12 to 18 months.